“Our backlog is the pit of death; where top-level insights with ZERO empirical evidence rots, and the entire scrum team gives 0 f*cks”

 Step 1.
 Lagging and leading indicators analysis

 Priority is the key to growth; because there isn’t enough time to do everything.

 Trusting the power of one, focus, and make it count.
-Before getting the entire company all riled up in a “brainstorming meeting” hoping that some of the ideas will struck gold, the first thing is to understand the problem and be transparent about it.
+Before getting the entire company all riled up in a “brainstorming meeting” hoping that some of the ideas will strike gold, the first thing is to understand the problem and be transparent about it.

 To diagnose the problem with speed without sacrificing the accuracy of the finding, I discovered the lagging and leading indicator was the best starting point.
 The simplicity that it brings to structure the scope of the focus is quite favorable.

-In layman’s term, lagging and leading indicator is the reason-result relationship between different KPIs within the company in the form of a tree diagram.
+In layman’s term, the lagging and leading indicator is the reason-result relationship between different KPIs within the company in the form of a tree diagram.

 This analysis is quite similar to what E-commerce companies do, which is the conversion funnel analysis.
 The purpose of this exercise is to investigate where the bottleneck is, and what to focus on.

-No doubt better features and nicer design will bring more users onboard.
+No doubt better features and nicer design will bring more users on board.
 However, practicality speaking, is better design really on the top of the list?
 Is it justifiable to introduce a full-time designer when there are better options to solve the same problem?
 Is there any other place in the business that requires more attention that the team is not aware of?

 Under the common objective of increasing revenue for 2020, the team discovered that shopping cart conversion is the current growth bottleneck.

 The investment into maintenance optimization won’t be enough to justify the ROI.
-However the market is rapidly expanding due to recent trends, and the better the business converts, the better can the team justify with new features and development work.
+However the market is rapidly expanding due to recent trends, and the better the business converts, the better can the team justify new features and development work.